carlgunderson/carlgunderson.github.io/README.md

 ## Deployment

-Pushes to `master` trigger the GitHub Actions workflow `.github/workflows/gh-pages.yml` which:
+Pushes to `main` trigger the GitHub Actions workflow `.github/workflows/gh-pages.yml` which:

 1. Installs dependencies with pnpm
 2. Builds the site with `next build` (static export)